MachinisteWeb/node-atlas/README.en.md

 <!-- ... -->
 ```

-#### Bundles with Sockets ####
+#### Bundles with WebSockets ####

-It's possible to minify file defined in `NA.webconfig.socketClientFile` even if it's not a real prysical file.
+It's possible to minify file defined in `NA.webconfig.socketClientFile` even if it's not a real physical file.
 Just add it into bundles of your choice.

 In the following example, virtual `/node-atlas/socket.io.js` file will be added to bundles with the correct client/server sockets configuration.